 GCSE teachers should not complete the school reference.
 The school reference should only be completed and submitted by a school representative from the student’s current sixth form.
 Saying that, we understand that students may feel a GCSE teacher would be better placed to write this reference, so it is okay for their current school to collaborate with their previous school and combine these into one reference.
 However, the current sixth form school would still be the main point of contact and the person who completes and submits the reference online.

 Yes.
 The School Reference form must be completed in one sitting.
 It is not possible to save answers and return to this form due to software constraints.
 However, we have provided a Sample School Reference Form PDF in your invitation email, showing the form in full to help you prepare your answers in advance.
 Please note that the PDF is a sample only.
-The online version of the School Reference form must be completed and submitted online by the deadline of 11:59pm on Tuesday 21 January 2020.
+The online version of the School Reference form must be completed and submitted online by the deadline.

 Yes, that’s absolutely fine.
 If you are supporting more than one applicant, then please ensure you are completing each reference form for the correct student.